lol768/sso-client/README.markdown

 It's important to only do this with snapshots because normal release versions are designed to be immutable, and you'll find it won't update with your changes without great difficulty.

+##### Snapshot sso-client-play
+`cd modules/play` then run `sbt publishLocal` to publish to local cache.
+Then update your Play! app dependencies to use that SNAPSHOT version

 Generating distributables without pushing to Nexus
 -------------